moderneinc/mass-ingest-example/README.md

 gh repo list spring-projects --source --no-archived --limit 1000 --json sshUrl,defaultBranchRef --template "{{range .}}{{.sshUrl}},{{.defaultBranchRef.name}}{{\"\n\"}}{{end}}" >> repos.csv
 ```

+For other source code managers, we've created scripts that can help you create your `repos.csv` file.
+These can be found in the [repo-fetchers](/repo-fetchers/README.md) section of this repository.

 ## Step 2: Customize the Docker image

 Begin by copying the [provided Dockerfile](/Dockerfile) to your ingestion repository.